AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/tools.md

 ## Retrieve contents of a specific file within a snapshot {#contents}

-You can retrieve the contents of a specific file within a snapshot by making a POST request to the `/tools` endpoint.
+To retrieve the contents of a specific file within a snapshot, make a POST request to the `/tools` endpoint.
 This file is located in [!DNL Azure Blob Store].

 **API format**